isabellapaige03/Pewlett-Hackard-Analysis/README.md

 ## Overview of Project

  Pewlett Hackard will soon be facing a "silver tsunami".
-This analysis wil provide information to help Pewlett Hackard prepare for the large amount of retiring employees.
-This analysis will determine the amount of roles needed to be filled based on the amount of retirement-ready employees.
-It will also determine how many retirement-ready employees are eligible to mentor new employess.
+This analysis wil provide information to help Pewlett Hackard prepare for the large number of retiring employees.
+This analysis will determine the number of roles needed to be filled based on the amount of retirement-ready employees.
+It will also determine how many retirement-ready employees are eligible to mentor new employees.

 ## Results